Cherry Craisin Oat Bars

 - Pour mixture onto lightly greased or wax-papered cookie sheet.
 Spread with utensil.
 Place a piece of wax paper over mix (large enough to completely cover it) and continue rolling out mix, flattening it with a rolling pin.
-A duplicate cookie sheet can be placed on top of mix and pressed down to flatten.
+A duplicate cookie sheet can be placed on top of the mix and pressed down to help flatten it.

 - Place in frig for a few hours (or freezer for one hour) to chill.
 Remove and cut into squares or bars.
 Store in airtight container and refrigerate (optional).

 Tips for Snack Success

 - Stir your egg, sugar, and margarine mixture constantly.
 If left still even for a second, you might begin to cook the eggs, and that's not what you want.